MaximTrushin/Malina/README.md

 ### Literal parameter
 **Literal parameter** represents a  whole or partial literal value.
 In the example below, the alias definition `!$Address.US.NJ` has 2 literal parameters: `%name` and `%street`.
 Both parameters represent the whole literal value.
 The literal parameter `%customerName` defined in the [literal alias definition](#literal-alias-definition) `!$CustomerGreating` represents a part of the literal value.
-The parameter `%customerName` is used inside of the [interpolated string](#interpolated-string) `'Hello %customerName'`.
+The parameter `%customerName` is used inside of the [string interpolation](#string-interpolation) `'Hello %customerName'`.
 ```
 !$Address.US.NJ:
 	@xsi.type = ipo:US-Address